espressif/developer-portal/content/pages/contribution_guide/content-writing-workflow/index.md

   hugo new content blog/contribution_guide/index.md
   ```
   This assumes that you want to organize the content as a leaf bundle (the usual way).
 You can also use the [branch bundle](https://gohugo.io/content-management/page-bundles/#comparison).
-- In the created file, change `draft: true` to `draft: false` to make the article visible in the build.
 - To view the changes, in your project folder run
   ```sh
   hugo server